Intern Application

 Please click on the following photos to read the blogs kept by these past interns:

-Please visit our facebook page to see pictures of our farm and cabins and our Trip Advisor site to read what some guests have posted in their reviews.
+Please visit our soap factory’s TikTok page to get a sense of our daily life, and our neighbor’s TikTok page to see where you’ll live.
 On our facebook page, you can look in this photo album to see pictures taken by past interns.
 Our Internships page here on our website features a slideshow of pictures that show more of life here as an intern.

 Jamaican culture is full of vibes, and the people are open.
 Everyone will speak English to you and patios with each other.
 As the patois has a beautiful and logical African grammar, and a mostly English vocabulary, it is easy to learn.
 We have a book, ‘Understanding Jamaican Patois’, available for study.
 Our family will speak patois with each other and English with you.
 We’ve had one intern who could basically understand patois by the time she left, after six months, and another gifted and perceptive intern who could fully understand our family’s conversations after two.